Cervical Cancer Screening and Diagnosis

 - Positron emission tomography (PET) scan: During this painless procedure, glucose (sugar) is mixed with a very small amount of radioactive substance and injected into a vein.
 As you rest on a table, the solution is absorbed by certain organs and tissues.
 Then you will be moved into a tunnel scanner.
 The PET scanner traces the flow of the solution inside your body to find cancer cells which often use more glucose than normal cells.

 - Colonoscopy: If you have symptoms that the cancer has moved into your colon, your doctor will want you to have a colonoscopy.
 You will be sedated for this procedure.
 A thin, flexible and lighted tube with a small video camera on the end is inserted through the anus.
 During the procedure, the doctor can remove any cancerous cells.

-- Chest x-ray: In some cases, a chest x-ray may be required to determine if ovarian cancer has spread to the chest.
+- Chest x-ray: In some cases, a chest x-ray may be required to determine if cervical cancer has spread to the chest.

 - Laparoscopy: This procedure involves making a small incision in the lower abdomen and inserting a thin, lighted tube which sends images to a video monitor.
 This can help your doctor confirm the stage of the cancer, plan surgery, or other treatments.

-- Stage 4: Cancer has spread to distant organs, such as the spleen, lungs, liver, or other organs outside the abdominal area.
+Stage 4: Cancer has spread past the pelvis, and it is in the lining of the bladder, rectum, or distant organs, such as the lymph nodes, lungs, liver, or bone.